MachineLearningBCAM/How-To/Manual-DIPC/Manual-DIPC.md

 On the other hand, you also have the possibility to use a **GPU Quadro RTX 8000**.
 You only need to specify this line in your script:

     #SBATCH --gres=gpu:rtx8000:1

+Note: The total memory of each node in the bcam-exclusive partition is 96GB.
+Therefore the specification `--mem-per-cpu` cannot exceed this limit.
+If you need more memory, yoy can run your job in a shared DIPC node.

 ### Shared Partitions
 The available partitions on Atlas EDR shared with other organizations are: